Healthy Indoor Air and Energy Efficient HVAC Solutions

 ||Shop Damper Actuators||Energy Valve||Certified energy measurement and controls||

 In 2020, real estate company Emch+Berger ImmoConsult AG needed a modern solution to control indoor air quality with HVAC systems in its brand new Zürich offices.
 Find out how Belimo’s HVAC components were installed with IoT support for hassle-free building automation, creating a comfortable working environment.

 An Individualized Patient Experience

 University Hospital, Zürich (Switzerland)

-In 2019, the University Hospital Zürich (UHZ) commissioned a temporary building with specialised burn wards.
-The organisation wanted to equip each room with separate control loops to allow individual adjustment of humidity and temperature to meet the needs of each patient.
+In 2019, the University Hospital Zürich (UHZ) commissioned a temporary building with specialized burn wards.
+The organization wanted to equip each room with separate control loops to allow individual adjustment of humidity and temperature to meet the needs of each patient.
 Find out how the installation of Belimo components achieved this under the time pressures and other challenges of a hospital setting.

 Liuzhou SoReal Spiral Paradise (China)